Phone: 780.378.6130 Email: email@example.com Hours: 8 a.m. - 4 p.m.

 After graduation you can also receive advanced credit towards credentials at the following institutions:

-Completion of this diploma qualifies as the first 2 years of NAIT's unique 4-year Bachelor of Technology in Technology Management degree.
+Completion of this diploma qualifies as the first 2 years of NAIT's unique 4-year Bachelor of Technology degree.

 Students of this program are eligible for student membership in the Association of Science and Engineering Technology Professionals of Alberta (ASET).